 A great time to stretch is when you’re going in and out of the room to take an FMX.
 In a hygiene CE class that I took with Amber Auger, she showed us this really great move where you tilt your chin down and push your neck back.
 Yeah, you look like an absolute dork while you’re doing it, but it helps relax your neck, shoulders, and back.
 If I’m between instruments, I also like to take a moment to pull/push my up and down to stretch my wrist.

 And while we’re talking about Amber Auger, in the course I took she also shared how important it was to stretch our eyes (by looking in different directions) since we’re always staring down.

 One final stretch that’s super important for me is in my shoulders.
 I stand in a doorway and push on each side, expanding my chest and stretching out my upper back.
 I try to do that one as soon as I get to work every morning and then throughout the day when I have time.
-If you’re too busy rushing around, at least make it a point to stretch during your lunch break and then again once the workday ends.
+If you’re too busy rushing around, at least make it a point to stretch during your lunch break, walk around the dental practice and then again once the workday ends.